Walk around Oahu (Koko Marina to Dillingham Fountain)

 Aloha Island Mart

-It’s never too early to start drinking for somebody.
+It’s never too early to start drinking for some people.

 Kahala Ave